-The first step in deploying the vAPV virtual machine on VMware ESXi is to download the OVA file to your local system.
-Next, you must run the "Deploy OVF Template" wizard from within the VMware vSphereTM client.
+The first step in deploying the vAPV virtual machine on VMware ESXi is to download the vAPV OVA file to your local system.
+Next, run the "Deploy OVF Template" wizard from within the VMware vSphere client.
 Detailed steps are as follows:

 - 1. Please contact Array Networks Customer Support (Email: support@arraynetworks.com) for download instructions. - 2.
-Download the Array vAPV file package with the ".ova" extension name. - 3.
-From the "File" menu, select "Deploy OVF Template".
+Download the Array vAPV file package for VMware ESXi with the ".ova" extension name. - 3.
+From the "File" menu in the vSphere client, select "Deploy OVF Template".
 (This will start the "OVF Template" wizard.) - 4.
 In the "Source" pane, click "Deploy from file" and locate the OVA file using the "Browse" button.
-For example, the OVA file is in the path "\MyDocuments\Work\Virtualization\<vAPV_OVA_filename>". - 5.
+For example, "\MyDocuments\Work\Virtualization\<vAPV\OVA\filename>". - 5.
 Click "Next" to open the "OVF Template Details" pane and verify that the OVF template details are correct. - 6.
 Click "Next" to open the "Name and Location" pane. - 7.
 In the "Name" field, type a name for the vAPV virtual machine, for example, "vAPV". - 8.
 In the "Disk Format" pane, select "Thick provisioned format". - 9.
 Click "Next" to open the "Ready to Complete" screen. - 10.
 Verify that all deployment settings are correct and click "Finish". - 11.
-Once the Virtual Machine is deployed, it can be started up.
+Once the Virtual Machine is deployed, right-click the deployed Virtual Machine and select Power > Power On in the pop-up menu to start the vAPV Virtual Machine.